 Dogs Dress Up Safety Guidelines

-Before you dress your dog up, there are a few things you should keep in mind to assure wearing a costume ends up being both fun and safe.
+Before you dress your dog up, there are a few things our team of independent experts think you should keep in mind to assure wearing a costume ends up being both fun and safe.

 Assure It’s The Right Fit